-Don’t waste that leftover bread – follow the Italian tradition and make it into a delicious panzanella salad with some juicy tomatoes.
-Incredibly easy to make, it’s a great side or light lunch.
+Don't waste that leftover bread - follow the Italian tradition and make it into a delicious panzanella salad with some juicy tomatoes.
+It's incredibly easy to make, and makes a great appetizer, side or light lunch.

 During the summer, I love enjoying all the really good tomatoes that we get on the local farmers' market.
 Between being more local so that they don't need to be chilled for transportation, and the varieties, they just taste so much better than the ones you get out of season.